There are a few options for specialist teachers. You should decide which will work best for you based on the age of your students and tech set up.

 - Cons: Teachers have to agree on class settings.
 Students and teachers must remember to use folders to help differentiate which work belongs to each subject and/or needs to be reviewed by each teacher.

 - Learn how to add a co-teacher to your class.
-With Seesaw Free, you can have 2 teachers per class.
+With free Seesaw, you can have 2 teachers per class.
 Upgrade to Seesaw Plus or Seesaw for Schools to add more teachers per class.

 Option 3: Specialist teacher creates one large class and names groups of students after the homeroom/main teacher that group belongs to.
 Works great for library, makerspace, clubs.